InterfaithCoding/GuessNumber/walkthrough.md

 Let's build 'Guess the Number'
 ==============================

 Open a new file editor window by clicking on the File ► New Window.
-In the blank window that appears, type in the source code and save it as *guess.py*.
+In the blank window that appears, type in the source code as we go along and save it as *guess.py*.
+Make sure you indent your code correctly.
+If you want to see what's happening in the programme, press F5 to run it.

-(Then run the program by pressing F5.
-When you enter this code into the file editor, be sure to pay attention to the spacing at the front of some of the lines.
-Some lines have four or eight spaces of indentation.)

-Work through this in your pair, typing out the code exactly as it appears here.
-(No copy and pasting - that's cheating!)
-Remember to get the spacing and syntax exact, computers aren't as forgiving as your history teacher!
-If there is something that you don't understand - ask your pair to explain it to you, that's part of the reason why it's so useful having a pair.
-Don't be afraid to ask Hannah or Google any questions you have.

 ```
 1. # this is a guess the number game